1averagepythonenjoyer/MCS-Robotics/README.md

 We took home first place.
 The code for the competition can be found in the /piwars/ folder.

 Files with more obscure names were named because of the names of the challenges set by the competition (more info in the files)

+We are currently working on a project for ROBOCON 2025.